DON’T MISS

 The not-so-ancient origins of International Labour Day

-May Day has a different meaning altogether to residents of Berlin and many of the larger cities in Germany, and these origins can be traced directly to the Haymarket Affair in the year 1886 and the city of Chicago.
+May Day has a different meaning altogether for residents of Berlin and many of the larger cities in Germany, and these origins can be traced directly to the Haymarket Affair in 1886 and the city of Chicago.

 After a series of escalations at a labour rally resulted in the deaths of multiple police officers and civilians, an international association of socialist and communist organisations called for the observance of International Worker’s Day, upon which workers and their allies would “demonstrate energetically on May 1 for the legal establishment of the eight-hour day, for the class demands of the proletariat, and for universal peace.”